timofeymukha/eddylicious/docs/developer_guide/style.rst

      Examples are available `here
      <http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html>`_.

-   * In the restructuredText files used for dpocumentation, three spaces are used for indenting.
+   * In the restructuredText files used for documentation, three spaces are used for indenting.